 A sprite is a component that extends game objects with graphics.
 It displays an image either from a Tile source or from an Atlas.
 Sprites have built-in support for flip-book and bone animation.
 Sprites are usually used for characters and items.
 See the 2D graphics documentation for more information.

 An atlas is a set of separate images that are compiled into a larger sheet for performance and memory reasons.
-You can store still images or flip-book animated series of images.
+They can contain still images or flip-book animated series of images.
 Atlases are used by Sprite and ParticleFX components to share graphics resources.
 See the 2D graphics documentation for more information.

-A tile source describes a texture that is composed of multiple smaller images, everyone with the same size.
-The component support flip-book animation.
-You can define animations over a sequence of images in the tile source.
+A tile source describes a texture that is composed of multiple smaller images, each with the same size.
+You can define flip-book animations from a sequence of images in a tile source.
 Tile sources can also automatically calculate collision shapes from image data.
 This is very useful for creating tiled levels that object can collide and interact with.
-Tile sources are used by Tile map (and Sprite and ParticleFX although Atlases are usually to prefer) components to share graphics resources.
+Tile sources are used by Tile map (and Sprite and ParticleFX although Atlases are usually preferred) components to share graphics resources.
 See the 2D graphics documentation for more information.

 Particles are very useful for creating nice visual effects, particularly in games. you can use them to create fog, smoke, fire, rain or falling leaves.
 Defold contains a powerful particle effects editor that allows you to build and tweak effects while you run them real time in your game.
 The ParticleFX documentation gives you the details on how that works.

 A GUI component contains elements used to construct user interfaces: text and colored and/or textured blocks.
-Elements can be organized into hierarchial structures, scripted and animated.
+Elements can be organized into hierarchical structures, scripted and animated.
 GUI components are typically used to create heads-up displays, menu systems and on-screen notifications.
-GUI components are controlled with GUI scripts that defines the behavior of the GUI and controls the user interaction with it.
+GUI components are controlled with GUI scripts that define the behavior of the GUI and control the user interaction with it.
 Read more in the GUI documentation.

 GUI scripts are used to define the behaviour of GUI components.
 They control GUI animations and how the user interacts with the GUI.

-Input binding files define how the game should interpret hardware input (mouse, keyboard, touchscreen and game pads).
-The file bind hardware input to high level input actions like “jump” and “move_forward”.
-In script components that listens to input you are then able to script the actions the game or app should take given certain input.
+Input binding files define how the game should interpret hardware input (mouse, keyboard, touchscreen and gamepad).
+The file binds hardware input to high level input actions like “jump” and “move_forward”.
+In script components that listen to input you are able to script the actions the game or app should take given certain input.
 See the Input documentation for details.

-Camera components helps to decide what part of the game world should be visible and how it should be projected.
-A common use case is to attach a camera to the player game object, or having a separate game object with a camera that follows the player around with some smoothing algorithm.
+Camera components help to decide what part of the game world should be visible and how it should be projected.
+A common use case is to attach a camera to the player game object, or to have a separate game object with a camera that follows the player around with some smoothing algorithm.

 Materials define how different objects should be rendered by specifying shaders and their properties.

-Render files contains settings used when rendering the game to the screen.
+Render files contain settings used when rendering the game to the screen.
 Render files define which Render script to use for rendering and which materials to use.